GingerDragon7/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Pure and Simple - Tic Tac Toe with Javascript-
+Pure and Simple - Tic Tac Toe with Javascript.